OctopyID/LaraPersonate/README.md

 #### 3.2.1.
 Impersonating User Manually

-Sometimes you need Impersonation manually, to perform it, you can use the singleton.
+Sometimes you need ImpersonateAuthorization manually, to perform it, you can use the singleton.

 ```php
 $foo = App::make('impersonate');